 The germanium detector was calibrated once each week.
 The calibration was performed in accordance with standardized procedures from the American National Standards Institute (ANSI) and the Institute of Electrical and Electronics Engineers (IEEE).3 In brief, detector energy was calibrated using thorium (Th)-228 daughter gamma rays at 238.6, 583.2, 860.6, 1620.7, and 2614.5 kilo electron volts (keV).
 This calibration was performed three times during the overall project and documented by the RML.
 Table 4-1 gives the difference between the known energy levels and those measured following calibration.
 The energies were compared to the previous 30 calibrations to confirm that the results were within three standard deviations of the previous calibration results.
+The calibrations are shown for the detector used during this evaluation.
 All the calibrations fell within this requirement.